INEXS helps clients understand and quantify oil and gas assets.

 - Review full presentation of portfolio, identify high value wells, and wells with insufficient support data, then meet with technical team to resolve.

-- Generate risk assessment for recoverable reserves and apply these risk factors to create a risked reserve value for all non-producing and undeveloped locations.
+- Generate risk assessment for recoverable reserves and apply these risk factors to create a risked reserve value for all producing, non-producing and undeveloped locations.

-- Build full re-completion and drilling schedule to capture all of the high value non-producing and undeveloped locations, and define the Investment necessary to complete the program.
+- Build full re-completion and drilling schedule to capture all the high value non-producing and undeveloped locations, and define the Investment necessary to complete the program.

 - Review field operations to identify possible improvements to reduce downtime, lower lease operating expenses, increase field level efficiency, and maximize value.